 I was curious to learn more about Mark, what inspired him to write this, how he got to where he is in his career, and a few other fun facts along the way.

-What inspired you to write “Become: The Path to Purposeful Leadership”?
+What inspired you to write “Become: The Five Commitments of Purposeful Leadership”?

 I think it was finding the answer to the age-old question, “how do I be a better leader?”
 When you find something that you believe can help a lot of people, you want to spread the word.
 And this has that kind of impact on me.
 Purposeful Leadership is a message that I think is valuable to leaders everywhere and it’s worth my time to get the message out there.